breezewish/express-minify/README.md

 - Support options for CSS minifying
 - Support options for SASS and LESS compiling
 - Refine naming conversion
-- Minimum required NodeJs version changed to `4.0.0` for `Object.assign`.
+- Minimum required NodeJs version changed to `4.0.0` for `Object.assign`

 0.2.0

 - Support `onerror`
-- Minimum required NodeJs version changed to `0.12.0` for `fs.access`.
+- Minimum required NodeJs version changed to `0.12.0` for `fs.access`

 0.1.7